 - If you tear a piece of phyllo by mistake, don't worry.
 You can patch pieces together to use in a middle layer of the pastry, and this will rarely if ever, show in the final product.

-- If you need to cut it, use scissors.
+- If you need to cut it, use scissors or a pizza cutter

-- As soon as you use the quantity of phyllo dough you need, roll up any remaining sheets with the original protective paper, and cover them carefully with waxed paper and plastic wrap to keep air out.
+As soon as you use the quantity of phyllo dough you need, roll up any remaining sheets with the original protective paper, and cover them carefully with waxed paper and plastic wrap to keep air out.
 The unused phyllo can be stored this way in the refrigerator for a week or so.
-Refreezing is also ok.
+Refreezing is also ok and it will last sealed in the freezer for about 3 months.
+Follow the same defrosting technique.

 The keys to working with phyllo are to be organized and work quickly.
-Once you get the hang of it, you'll find it's a great choice for all kind of dishes - meat, fruit, cheese, and more.
+Once you get the hang of it, you'll find it's a great choice for all kinds of dishes from meat, fruit, cheese, and more.
+If your first venture with phyllo dough isn't super successful, don't be too discouraged and do try again.
+It is a delicate and finicky ingredient, but it's also quite forgiving.
+Tears and mistakes are hard to notice once baked.